As an Amazon Associate I earn from qualifying purchases.

 I prioritized the biggest futons I could find.
 After all, it’s much easier for a small kid to sleep on a huge bed than for two adults to sleep on a tiny futon.
 The largest futons are typically the size of a full-size mattress but most are the length of a full and significantly narrower.

 I also chose futons, if possible, that had a regular mattress size as opposed to a strange one-off measurement.
 This makes it easier to actually make the bed with sheets/blankets and gives you the option of adding a mattress topper for additional comfort if someone will be sleeping on it for several nights.

-Additional Features.
-I didn’t need any additional features on the futon that I chose but I didn’t my best to choose options that had a ton of colors, the possibility of integrated storage, etc.
+I didn’t need any additional features on the futon that I chose but I did my best to choose options that had a ton of colors, the possibility of integrated storage, etc.

 Kodiak Furniture is well known for its heavy-duty and attractive furniture and the Monterey futon is no exception.
-It actually holds the least amount of weight of any futon on this list (likely due to the lack of a center supporting leg) but it still posts a respectable 500lb capacity.
-However, there is a lot to like abou it!
+It actually holds the least amount of weight of any futon on this list (likely due to the lack of a center-supporting leg) but it still posts a respectable 500lb capacity.
+However, there is a lot to like about it!

 - 3 Position Frame.
 Unlike most futons which are either a couch or a just, the Monterey has an additional “lounge” feature that allows you to comfortably recline.

 - 8″ Innerspring Mattress.
 This mattress provides exceptional comfort.
 Before I started shopping for a futon I remembered sitting on a display futon at Walmart which was a thin foam cushion over a wire/steel frame.
 In other words, it was pretty much patio furniture.
 This mattress is comfortable for heavy people even without adding a mattress topper.